PierreGode/MMM-airquality/README.md

 npm install

 Configuration
 To use this module, you will need to configure it in your config.js file of MagicMirror.
-You can obtain an API key from AirVisual https://dashboard.iqair.com/personal/api-keys.
+You can obtain an API key from https://auth.ambeedata.com/users/register?redirectUrl=https://api-dashboard.getambee.com.

 Here is an example of the configuration:
 ```bash